-15 Things We All Say Without Thinking (And What They Really Mean)
+15 Things We All Say Without Thinking (and What They Really Mean)

 Getty Images/iStockphoto